copilot-example-voting-app/cdk-workshop/README.md

 ![images/event-engine-welcome.png](images/event-engine-welcome.png)

-You need to enter the hash that you were provided.
+You need to enter the hash that you were provided by the event organizers.
 This will open up the Event Engine dashboard:

 ![images/event-engine-dashboard.png](images/event-engine-dashboard.png)